 The Nominating and Corporate Governance Committee is responsible for determining criteria for service on the Board of Directors, identifying, researching and nominating directors for election by our stockholders, selecting nominees to fill vacancies on our Board of Directors or a committee of the Board of Directors, planning for the succession of our executive officers, overseeing the self-evaluation of the Board of Directors and its committees and evaluation of our management, and recommending to the Board of Directors the compensation to be paid to the independent directors.
-The Nominating and Corporate Governance Committee are Mr. Bohra, Dr. Marber and Ms. Warson, each of whom is not an interested person of us for purposes of the 1940 Act and is independent for purposes of the [] corporate governance regulations.
+The Nominating and Corporate Governance Committee considers nominees properly recommended by our stockholders.
+The members of the Nominating and Corporate Governance Committee are Mr. Bohra, Dr. Marber and Ms. Warson, each of whom is not an interested person of us for purposes of the 1940 Act and is independent for purposes of the [ ] corporate governance regulations.
 Mr. Bohra serves as the Chairperson of the Nominating and Corporate Governance Committee.

 The Nominating and Corporate Governance Committee will consider qualified director nominees recommended by stockholders when such recommendations are submitted in accordance with our bylaws and any other applicable law, rule or regulation regarding director nominations.
-Our bylaws require that the nomination must be delivered to our Corporate Secretary at our principal executive offices not earlier than the 150th day prior to the first anniversary of the date of our proxy statement for the preceding year's annual meeting, or later than the 120th day prior to the first annual meeting has changed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, ward is annual meeting, the nomination must be delivered not earlier than the 150th day prior to the date of such annual meeting, and not later than the 120th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.
+Our bylaws require that the nomination must be delivered to our Corporate Secretary at our principal executive offices not earlier than the 150th day prior to the first anniversary of the date of our proxy statement for the preceding year's annual meeting, or later than the 120th day prior to the first anniversary of the date of our proxy statement for the preceding year's annual meeting, or if the date of the annual meeting has changed by more than 30 days from the first anniversary of the date of the preceding year's annual meeting, the nomination must be delivered not earlier than the 150th day prior to the date of such annual meeting or the tenth day following the day on which public announcement of the date of such meeting is first made.